logesh45/HereWeather/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/weather-app.git`
+1. Clone the repository: `git clone https://github.com/logesh45/HereWeather.git`
-2. Open the project in Xcode: `open WeatherApp.xcodeproj`
+2. Open the project in Xcode: `open HereWeather.xcodeproj`
-3. Configure the OpenWeather API key in Configuration.swift.
+3. Configure the OpenWeather API key in `Configuration.swift`
 3. Build and run the app on the iOS Simulator or a connected device.

 ## Usage

-1. Launch the Weather App on the iOS Simulator or your device.
+1. Launch the App on the iOS Simulator or your device.
 2. Allow location access to display weather for current location.
 3. Enter a city name or address in the search bar.
 4. Tap on a suggested city or address from list.